-The iconic Château Frontenac is Quebec City's landmark and the most photographed hotel in the world.
+Attention all looking to score a perfect picture on their Canadian road trip, the iconic Château Frontenac is Quebec City's most famous landmark and the most photographed hotel in the world.
 It was named after Louis de Buade, Count of Frontenac, who was governor of the colony of New France from 1672 to 1682 and 1689 to 1698.

 Built in 1893 by the railway to ensure luxurious accommodations for train passengers, Château Frontenac has been named a National Historic Site of Canada.
 Step inside to admire its entry hall, the Verchères room, the Champlain dining room and the reception area.
 A jewel of Canadian architecture!